-GDPR comes into effect on May 25, 2018 and brings with it fines as large as €20 million or 4% of global turnover (whichever is higher) for non-compliance.
+GDPR went into effect on May 25, 2018.
+It brings with it fines as large as €20 million or 4% of global turnover (whichever is higher) for non-compliance.
 The Regulation applies to many more companies than the old Directive as companies established in the EU and some outside the EU fall under its scope.
 Notably, the Regulation applies directly to both controllers and processors of personal data.
 Its structure also imposes new duties on companies and preserves new rights for individuals.
 Read more Insights Association guidance about the GDPR here.

 DOES MY COMPANY HAVE TO COMPLY WITH GDPR?